 Directive made this day of (month, year).

-nd mind, willfully, and
+1 , being of sou nd mind, willfully, and

-voluntarily make known artificially prolonged ur nder the circ
+voluntarily make know

-low, and do hereby dec clare that:
+artificially prolonged u low, and do hereby de umstances set forth be

-(a) If at any time I should have an incurable injury, disease, or illness certified to be a terminal condition by two physicians, and where the application of life-sustaining procedures would serve only to artificially prolong the moment of my death (land where my physician determines that my death is imminent whether or not life sustaining procedures are utilized)).
+(a) If at any time I should have an incurable injury, disease, or illness certified to be a terminal condition by two physicians, and where the application of life-sustaining procedures would serve only to artificially prolong the moment of my death ((and where my physician determines that my death is imminent whether or not life sustaining procedures are utilized)).